publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII–A/m__us_usc_t22_s2430g.md

         The administering body—

-            (A) shall receive proposals for grant assistance from eligible grant recipients (as determined under subsection (e) of this section) and make grants to eligible grant recipients in accordance with the priorities agreed upon in the Americas Framework Agreement, consistent with subsection (d) of this section;
+            (A) shall receive proposals for grant assistance from eligible grant recipients (as determined under subsection (e)) and make grants to eligible grant recipients in accordance with the priorities agreed upon in the Americas Framework Agreement, consistent with subsection (d);

             (B) shall be responsible for the management of the program and oversight of grant activities funded from resources of the Americas Fund;